mobify/pinny/README.md

 default: `''`

-Sets the header that pinny should use in its header bar.
+Sets the header that Pinny should use in its header bar.
 Valid values are:

 - `boolean` - specifies no default header generated.
 If chosen, the user is required to specify the header markup themselves, including the appropriate class, `pinny__header`.
 It will be expected that this will be a part of the element that is used to invoke pinny.
 - `string` - specifies the title text used in the header.
 The header structure will be generated automatically.